Stuart Weitzman School of Design

 Philadelphia, PA 19104

-The amount of tuition and the general fee increases each year, and is set in late spring by the Trustees of the University of Pennsylvania.
+Tuition and fees can be expected to increase each year; rates are set in late spring by the Trustees of the University of Pennsylvania.
 The Trustees of the University of Pennsylvania reserve the right to increase tuition and fees and otherwise to amend the regulations concerning tuition, fees, and method of payment at any time and to make such changes applicable to students in the University at that time as well as to new students.

 All continuing and new students in the Weitzman School, whether or not they advance register, are billed with the same due date for full tuition and general fees according to a set schedule.
 Tuition and general fees must be paid before the appointed date of registration for each semester.

-Weitzman is a full-tuition school; during the fall and spring terms (and summer term for AAD students, as noted below), all Weitzman students are charged the full-time tuition rate if they take 3, 4, or 5 CUs (see details below about exceptions due to official part-time status).
-Taking required CUs in the summer, or reducing CUs in one term in order to overload CUs in a future term does not alter the full-tuition bill for the fall and spring terms unless a student has been approved in advance for part-time status.
-Taking courses in the summer or taking more than 5 CUs in any term will result in additional tuition charges.
+Weitzman is a full-tuition school; during the fall and spring terms (and summer term for AAD students, as noted below), all Weitzman students are charged the full-time tuition rate if they take three, four, or five CUs.
+Taking required CUs in the summer or reducing CUs in one term in order to overload CUs in a future term does not alter the full-tuition bill for the fall and spring terms unless the deviation to the course of study has been approved in advance by the department chair due to extenuating circumstances.
+Taking courses in the summer or taking more than 5 CUs in any term will result in additional tuition charges, without additional disbursement of Weitzman scholarship funding.

-All Weitzman School students in professional degree programs are permitted to take up to five (5) course units (CUs) within the full-time tuition and general fee cost.
-Students may register for six (6) course units with the written permission of their department chair and the course instructor.
-If the student is auditing the 6th CU, there will be no additional tuition or general fee charge.
-If the student is taking the 6th CU for credit, the student will be charged tuition for the additional course unit, at the per-CU rate.
-There is no change in tuition and fees for full-time students who are registered for three (3) or four (4) CUs and audit a 5th course.
-Students who register for less than three (3) course units who wish to audit a course will be charged tuition and fees for the audited course.
+All Weitzman School students in professional degree programs are permitted to take up to five course units (CUs) within the full-time tuition and general fee cost.
+Students may register for six course units with the written permission of their program director.
+If the student is auditing the sixth CU, there will be no additional tuition or general fee charge.
+If the student is taking the sixth CU for credit, the student will be charged tuition for the additional course unit at the per-CU rate.
+There is no change in tuition and fees for full-time students who are registered for three or four CUs and audit a fifth course.
+Students who register for less than three course units and audit a course will be charged the per-CU rate for tuition and fees for the audited course.

 Summer tuition is based on the tuition and fee rates approved by the Trustees of the University of Pennsylvania for the upcoming academic year.
 This means that summer tuition and fees are billed at the same rate as the upcoming Fall and Spring terms, and not at the rate used in the preceding Fall and Spring terms.

-For students in degree programs with required full-time summer coursework (such as the MSD-AAD), standard full-time tuition rates for the upcoming academic year apply.
-In all other situations, Weitzman students who choose to take courses over the summer are charged Weitzman's per-CU tuition rate.
-There is no discount in future terms if courses counting towards the degree are taken during the summer.
+In all other situations, Weitzman masters students who choose to take courses over the summer are charged Weitzman's per-CU tuition rate.
+There is no tuition discount in future terms if courses counting towards the degree are taken during the summer.
+No Weitzman scholarships are disbursed during the summer (except for MSD-AAD students and M.Arch 3.5 year students enrolled in ARCH 5000) and students are eligible for federal loans only when registered for two or more CUs that count towards the degree requirements.

-In addition to tuition, doctoral students pay a full or reduced general fee (outlined in the tuition and fees chart below).
+In addition to tuition, doctoral students pay a general fee at either the full or reduced rate as noted in the tuition and fees chart below.
 There are two types of tuition categories for doctoral students:

 Full Tuition: tuition for full-time PhD students will be charged at a “Full-Tuition Flat Rate” for the first three years (six terms, excluding summers) of enrollment.
 Full tuition applies whether the student takes three, four, or five courses in a semester or is on dissertation status.
 (The fifth course can only be taken as an audit.)